|Model||Draw Weight||Stroke||Velocity||Suggested Arrow Length||Crossbow Length / Weight|

 Cocking The Ghost 410

 A rope cocking aid is included with the package.
 The cool thing about this model is that you can shorten and lengthen the string to suit your particular needs / arm length, so it can be used by pretty much any adult regardless of their height.
-Rope aids typically cut down the amount of effort require to cock a crossbow by half, so rather than drawing the full 185 lbs. of weight, you’d be drawing roughly 92 lbs. instead.
+Rope aids typically cut down the amount of effort require to cock a crossbow by about half, so rather than drawing the full 185 lbs. of weight, you’d be drawing roughly 90 lbs. instead.

 As always, please remember to place your foot firmly inside the stirrup while cocking the Ghost 410, to prevent it from slipping from underneath your shoe and hitting you in the chest.